adambard/learnxinyminutes-docs/sql.html.markdown

 -- sqlite3 employee.sqlite3
 -- will create (or attach to an existing) SQLite database.

--- Create a table called employee for the database currently in use.
+-- Create a table called employees for the database currently in use.
 -- Some of the columns are marked required by specifying NOT NULL.
 -- The emp_no column is declared as the primary key.
 -- If your database client has difficulty with multiline commands, you -- may need to join the lines together into one line first.
-CREATE TABLE employee (
+CREATE TABLE employees (
     emp_no INT NOT NULL,
     birth_date DATE,
     first_name VARCHAR(14) NOT NULL,